roman-milk/roman-milk.github.io/mommy-dear.md

+===

- ****** Mommy Dear ****** byJust_Plain_Bob© By the time eight o'clock rolled around I was still wanting to go again, but both boys were whipped.
+By the time eight o'clock rolled around I was still wanting to go again, but both boys were whipped.
 As I tried to coax one more hard on out of one of them I finally admitted to myself that I was going to need more that just a couple of lovers.
 I knew that I was going to wind up as the centerpiece in a gangbang, and I knew if I did one I would do more - lots more.
 All thoughts of divorcing Mike went away.
 I decided that the best way to get back at him was to let him support me while I gave away what he didn't want.

  ++++++++++++++++++++++++++++++++++++++++++++